Yaya-Cout/Nwagyu/src/reference/tutorial/12-icon.md

 ### Templates

-I won't do a design tutorial, as I'm really bad at design.
+I won't do a design tutorial, as I'm terrible at design.
 If you want, here are templates of Upsilon icons and Epsilon (aka native) icons:

 ![Epsilon](./12-epsilon-icon.svg)